• Top Water is the Ticket

 Clarity: Clear

-Current Shop Announcements: Spring is here is the high peaks and the river is fishing very well!
+Current Shop Announcements: River is in prime condition!
+With a wet season across the east coast, the Adirondacks are firing off with the best conditions we have had going into June in years.
+Our steep gradient and rocky rivers allow for high water to clear quickly and fall to fishable levels even after a large rain event.
+We shine in high water!
 We had an absolute overhaul in our fly selection adding dozens and dozens of new patterns and almost doubling our selection.
 Major upgrade! – We had an awesome snow year and the mountains have a great snowpack this season which will keep the flow moving into the spring.
 Rain over the last few weeks have kept both air and water temps stable setting up great conditions for our spring hatches.
 This year we are pumped!
 This is really going to help the June routine.
+Bass Season has officially opened here in the Adirondacks, as the river temps rise going into July Bass are an excellent species to target.

 If you are interested in guided trip or would like more information, please Call 518-946-2117 or email flyfishing@hungrytrout.com for guide inquiries.
 Thank you and see you soon!